Click to hear an audio recording of this post

 I was very surprised when I first started analysing Pacific Smiles online.
 And not because the company is so great in SEO, but because it’s completely focused on that single channel.

 As we saw on the Traffic Sources chart earlier, Pacific Smiles has 0% of traffic coming from Social and Display.
-Also, the company is barely doing any Paid traffic on Google via Adwords, which is a huge opportunity that smaller local practitioners can leverage.
+Also, the company is barely doing any Paid traffic on Google via Google Ads, which is a huge opportunity that smaller local practitioners can leverage.

 Let’s go over these channels and see what opportunities lay there.